 VP Operations, The Simple Furniture Co.

-LePage helped direct the RTA company’s sustainability efforts, including an eco-friendly line of children’s furniture.
+LePage helped direct the RTA company’s sustainability efforts, making it one of the first to offer an eco-friendly line of children’s furniture.
+Also offered was RTA furniture for adults.

 Joe Lonardo (2015)